 Now, on to the distributed generation cost-benefit analysis.

 This was the 10,000-foot view of some key foundational elements of the PSC and how it operates.
 Next, we’ll get into the specifics of its role in regulating IOU’s, and the various forms of renewable energy development in Montana it can impact.
 Specifically, we’ll get into distributed generation, net metering, and review the cost-benefit analysis.
-Stay tuned!
+You can read Part 2 here.

-The purpose of this series is to help inform the public about the purpose and function of the Montana Public Service Commission.
+Sources for this series are listed here.
+The purpose of these articles is to help inform the public about the purpose and function of the Montana Public Service Commission.
 MREA does not and is not endorsing any candidate(s) running for election.